nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds a meeting to OutBook.

 Format: `addm m/TITLE a/LOCATION s/START e/END`

+* START and END must contain both date and time and adhere to the dd.MM.yyyy HHmm format.
+  -  For instance, 1st October 2023, 10:00am will be written as 01.10.2023 1000.

 Examples:
 * `addm m/Lunch a/Cafeteria s/20.09.2023 1200 e/20.09.2023 1300`